junglesta/wherenodoctor/__LAB/chapters/vocabulary.md

 **Hex** A magic spell or jinx said to be caused by a witch.

-**History (medical history)** What you can learn through asking questions about a person’s sickness—how it began, when it gets better or worse, what seems to help, whether others in the family or village have it, etc.
+**History (medical history)** What you can learn through asking questions about a person’s sicknesshow it began, when it gets better or worse, what seems to help, whether others in the family or village have it, etc.

 **HIV (Human Immune-deficiency Virus)** The virus that causes AIDS.